Chiyoda-ku, Tokyo, Japan

 Tower A will be a 30-storey building with a height of 160m, while Tower B will be a 41-storey building with a height of 200m.

 Skidmore, Owings and Merrill architects drew inspiration from the neighbouring Imperial Palace gardens to create the delicate exterior design.

 The two towers differ in height, massing and materiality.
-Tower A's design is inspired from traditional Japanese craftsmanship and woodworking techniques, while it uses a combination of granite and glass cladding.
+Tower A’s design is inspired by traditional Japanese craftsmanship and woodworking techniques, while it uses a combination of granite and glass cladding.

 Tower B’s design is a symbol of contemporary Japan and will be clad in steel and glass.
 The towers are designed to allow natural ventilation and incorporate a range of sustainable features that reduce energy usage.

 The development will create commercial office space, a multipurpose hall, luxury hotel, retail spaces, and parking areas.

 The multi-purpose hall of the development, including a 1,500m² foyer, will be located on the third floor of Tower A. It will be capable of accommodating business events, international conferences, musical performances, and entertainment activities.